The mean and variance of the reciprocal merit factor of four classes of binary sequences: Introduction

-For example, the asymptotic value $(7/6)^{1/4}$ for $\norm{f}_4/\sqrt{n}$ is attained not only in $\SSP_n$ but also by polynomials of the form $(z^{\lfloor n/4\rfloor} (1+zg(z))) \bmod{(z^n-1)}$, for certain $g \in \RP_{n-1}$ when $n$ is a prime congruent to 1 modulo~4 and for certain $g \in \NRP_{n-1}$ when $n$ is a prime congruent to 3 modulo~4~\cite{hoholdt-jensen}.
-Furthermore, every skew-symmetric polynomial can be written in the form $f(z^2)+zg(z^2)$, where one of $f$, $g$ is reciprocal and the other is negative reciprocal.
-By choosing such polynomials $f$ and~$g$ each to have small $L_4$ norm, Golay and Harris~\cite{golay-harris} constructed examples of polynomials in $\SSP_n$ with small $L_4$ norm for each odd~$n$ in the range $71 \le n \le 117$; these values of the $L_4$ norm were later shown to attain the actual minimum over $\SSP_n$ for all but two values of $n$ in this range~\cite{packebusch-mertens}.
+For example, the asymptotic value~$6$ for $F(A)$ is attained not only by skew-symmetric sequences but also by binary sequences formed by prepending the element $1$ to a sequence $g$ of length $n-1$ and then cyclically rotating by $\lfloor n/4 \rfloor$ positions, for certain symmetric $g$ when $n$ is a prime congruent to 1 modulo~4 and for certain anti-symmetric $g$ when $n$ is a prime congruent to 3 modulo~4~\cite{hoholdt-jensen}.
+Furthermore, every skew-symmetric binary sequence can be written as the interleaving of sequences $f$ and $g$, where one of $f,g$ is symmetric and the other is anti-symmetric.
+By choosing such sequences $f$ and~$g$ each to have large merit factor, Golay and Harris~\cite{golay-harris} constructed examples of sequences in $\SSP_n$ with large merit factor for each odd~$n$ in the range $71 \le n \le 117$; these values of the merit factor were later shown to attain the actual maximum over $\SSP_n$ for all but two values of $n$ in this range~\cite{packebusch-mertens}.
+In contrast to the class $\LP_n$, the merit factor of sequences in $\RP_n$ is known to be bounded above: Fredman, Saffari and Smith \cite{fredman-saffari-smith} proved that $F(A) \le 0.1048^{-1} < 10$ for all $A \in \RP_n$.

-We shall provide a counterpart to Theorems~\ref{thm:all-mean-var} and~\ref{thm:skew-symm-mean-var} by determining the exact mean and variance of $\norm{f}_4^4$ for a polynomial $f$ drawn uniformly at random from either of the classes $\RP_n$ and $\NRP_n$, as set out in Theorem~\ref{thm:symm-mean-var} (in which $I[\,\cdot\,]$ denotes the indicator function of an event). \begin{theorem} Let $f$ be drawn uniformly at random from $\RP_n$, or (for even~$n$) from~$\NRP_n$.
+We shall provide a counterpart to Theorems~\ref{thm:all-mean-var} and~\ref{thm:skew-symm-mean-var} by determining the exact mean and variance of $\frac{1}{F(A)}$ for a sequence $A$ drawn uniformly at random from either of the classes $\RP_n$ and $\NRP_n$, as set out in Theorem~\ref{thm:symm-mean-var} (in which $I[\,\cdot\,]$ denotes the indicator function of an event). \begin{theorem} Let $f$ be drawn uniformly at random from $\RP_n$, or (for even~$n$) from~$\NRP_n$.
 Then

 \end{theorem}